 Even on a stormy October day, it’s hard to think of anywhere that could match the magnificent setting at Portstewart.
 The crashing waves of the Atlantic, the hills of Donegal and the River Bann provide the backcloth to this testing opener, which requires an expertly threaded approach between the mighty dunes which encircle the green.

-It's the scene that led Jon Rahm to describe Portstewart as 'one of the most beautiful golf courses I have ever seen' en route to his victory at the 2017 Dubai Duty Free Irish Open and one that is sure to garner plenty of attention when The 148th Open arrives at nearby Royal Portrush next July.
+It's the scene that led Jon Rahm to describe Portstewart as 'one of the most beautiful golf courses I have ever seen' en route to his victory at the 2017 Dubai Duty Free Irish Open.
+Furthermore, the Portstewart courses garnered plenty of attention when The 148th Open arrived at the nearby Royal Portrush in 2019.

 It's also a beguiling introduction to a championship layout that has long been considered one of the finest golf courses in Northern Ireland.

 Situated along the Causeway Coast, a rugged stretch long beloved by links purists and now synonymous with the Game of Thrones, Portstewart forms part of a holy trinity of golf courses that also includes Castlerock and Royal Portrush.
 Given the coastline's proximity to Belfast, which is cheap and easy to access from across the UK, the warmth of the welcome and the standard of the golf, it's little surprise that County Antrim is bucket list material for all lovers of the game.